iakta/hugocockpit/README.md

     hugo_base_dir: /users/zontar/web/sites/hugo

 ## Features

-If Cockpit CMS is configured to use multiple languages, it will export multiple version of the pages under `content/default` and `content/LANG` where LANG is a two-letter ISO code such as 'en', 'fr', 'it' etc..
+If Cockpit CMS is configured to use multiple languages it will export multiple version of the pages under `content/default` and `content/LANG` where LANG is whatever you configure cockpit with.
+So for example if you configure Cockpit with multilanguages (Cockpit/Settings/System settings) or edut `config/config.yaml` with

+    # Cockpit settings
+    languages:
+        en: "English"
+        frCA: "French (Canada)"

+LANG will be "en" and "frCA" etc..
+Of course remember to have at least some fields configured as "Localize" while creating fields for a collection.

 Hugo entries in collections can be exported as plain Hugo files, or you can specify some fields as to translate to special Hugo fields, as will appear in the frontmatter.